learn-co-curriculum/phase-0-intro-to-js-2-debugging-in-node/README.md

 ```

 In order for the debugger to recognize the change to our code, we'll need to
 exit and restart it.
-If you're in the REPL, type `ctrl-C` to exit that, then
+If you're in the REPL, type `ctrl-c` to exit that, then
-type `.exit` at the `debug` prompt or `ctrl-C` twice to exit the debugger.
+type `.exit` at the `debug` prompt or `ctrl-c` twice to exit the debugger.
 Finally, run `node inspect index.js` to relaunch the debugger.

 Now if you run `cont`, the code will begin executing and will pause at the